anon-blue/anon.blue/README.txt

 pretty much my life now, i like to go home after a long day of work and just rea d about conspiracy theories. idon't even take care of my kinds anymore? like how sad, HAHAHA JK NO IT'S NOT.
-I' prefer to read about repetalian , life is good y ou know. i love them conspiracy tou don't harm anybody.    repetalians rule ull make a hit'. talking about bread? that's an interesting subject now i'm hungry.
-                                is there such a thing?
+I' prefer to read about repetalian , life is good y ou know. i love them conspiracy teheories. thank s for listening to me. i like y ou.ay  whatever we think or do.  i'm just a nobody with internet   like everybod y else                          is there such a thing?
                               Tellement de douceur
 I LOVE Y                                              nbvbnn     Hey! fFdjfhkxxf .ksdhf.dnfgINOT YET NOT YET